johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 I'd previously not included meta descriptions on my blog posts.
 But Growtika suggested that I add them, I found myself with the daunting task of writing meta descriptions for nearly 300 blog posts.
 I decided to script it.
 I wrote a script that would generate a meta description for each blog post based on the content of the blog post, powered by Azure Open AI.
 I then ran the script and added the meta descriptions to my blog posts.
 I wrote about [how I did this here](../2023-09-25-azure-open-ai-generate-article-metadata-with-typescript/index.md).

 This left me with meta descriptions for all my blog posts.
-It was also kinda fun to use AI for something not GPT or copilot related.
+It was also rather fun to use AI for something not GPT or copilot related!

 ## The results